mnori/emb0x/README.md

 - database
   - holds the database engine which at the moment will always be mysql
 - import-manager
-  - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from the web server
+  - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from the web server. like the web server, the software is written in c#

 # run it on your own b0x
 this requires docker to be installed first